RToqeer/The-Mental-State/README.md

   occurring after this first date.
 The codeplots the number of friend tags against month on a line graph.
 It adds a regression line to help capture the general trend.

 ## Group Name Sentiment Pie Chart
-  The pie chart for group membership activities represents the proportion of positive, negative and neutral groups that the individual is a member of.
-The TextBlob
-  library is used to perform Sentiment Analysis of Group Names and get the polarities of each group name.
+The pie chart for group membership activities represents the proportion of positive, negative and neutral groups that the individual is a member of.The TextBlob library is used to perform Sentiment Analysis of Group Names and get the polarities of each group name.
 The groups are further segregated into positive, negative and neutral groups if the polarity is greater than 0, lesser than 0 and equal to 0 respectively.
 It is seen that the number of neutral groups is more as compared to the positive and negative groups.
 This is because sentiment analysis requires large amounts of text data and the short names of groups is not enough.
 Thus, this analysis is not included in the final project.